Sustainability

 SAP Concur India |

-This widespread determination to be environmentally sustainable has been revealed in new research released ahead of World Environment Day on June 5.
-The SAP Concur APAC Sustainability Survey, was conducted by Consulting Group – Asia Insight, polling 648 senior and mid-level managers in corporate travel, finance, HR, procurement, and sustainability across Australia, China, India, Malaysia, Singapore, and South Korea.
+This commitment to environmental sustainability is highlighted in new research released ahead of World Environment Day on June 5.
+The SAP Concur APAC Sustainability Survey was conducted by Consulting Group – Asia Insight, polling 648 senior and mid-level managers across corporate travel, finance, HR, procurement, and sustainability in Australia, China, India, Malaysia, Singapore, and South Korea.

-According to the Air Transport Action Group, aviation is responsible for 12% of CO2 emissions from all transport sources; and the World Resources Institute reported that business travel represents about 15% to 20% of global travel.
+According to the Air Transport Action Group, aviation is responsible for 12% of CO2 emissions from all transport sources.
+The World Resources Institute reported that business travel represents about 15% to 20% of global travel.

 SAP Concur APAC Sustainability Survey